 Accepted articles are published online, prior to copyediting, within one week of final acceptance.
 They will be immediately citable, with an assigned digital object identifier (DOI) number.
 Corrected proofs are published online approximately 9 weeks from final acceptance.
-Articles generally appear in their final paginated form within 6 months of acceptance.
+Articles generally appear in their final published form in an issue of the journal within 3-6 months of acceptance.